-Site Coordinator: The site coordinator, a registered dietitian, shall be the primary contact person between the site and the Director.
+Site Coordinator: The site coordinator shall be the primary contact person between the site and the Director.

 Preceptors: Preceptors are credentialed or licensed as appropriate to meet state or federal regulations for the area in which they are supervising interns.